 Ganjapa Cards of Sonepur

 Several temples also dot its landscape representing the combination of Tantra, Shaiva and Vaishnava faiths.
-Among the temples the most noteworthy are the Gundicha Temple, Sureswari Temple, Budhi Samalai Temple, Rameswara Temple, Lankeswari Temple and Pancharatha Temple.
+Among the temples, the most noteworthy are the Gundicha Temple, Sureswari Temple, Budhi Samalai Temple, Rameswara Temple, Lankeswari Temple and Pancharatha Temple.

 Budhi Samalai Temple

 Sureswari is the presiding deity of Suvarnapur and is an ancient seat of Tantra Sadhana.
-Although it is not possible to trace when the worship of Sureswari began, but legend goes, Sri Parasurama worshipped his mother Renuka in the name of Sureswari.
+Although it is not possible to trace when the worship of Sureswari began, the legend goes, Sri Parasurama worshipped his mother Renuka in the name of Sureswari.
 He killed Kshatriyas and offered their blood to the holy fire of the yajna he conducted.

 The Sacrificial Wooden Post used for Animal Sacrifice

-At Maharana Pada there are wooden crafts and paintings in patachitra style.
+At Maharana Pada, there are wooden crafts and paintings in patachitra style.
 On your way to Manmunda before the bridge on River Tel you meet chandua artists and what they show is very different from Pipli chandua.
-Across the River Tel is the settlement of Manmunda Asurgarh where one can explore the process of Bomkai Pata Silk Saree making in a large workshop established by Chaturbhuja Meher.
+Across the River, Tel is the settlement of Manmunda Asurgarh where one can explore the process of Bomkai Pata Silk Saree making in a large workshop established by Chaturbhuja Meher.

 Sonepur and its surrounding villages are home to nearly 50,000 weavers belonging to Bhulia community.
-Originally belonged to Rajasthan, the Bhulias came to the region during mid 14th century through Chhattisgarh.
+Originally belonged to Rajasthan, the Bhulias came to the region during the mid 14th century through Chhattisgarh.
 The weavers were later titled as Mehers.